This is what it’s all about

 - These efforts will increase understanding of mitochondrial diseases and related therapeutic opportunities.

 When pharmaceutical companies on the other side of the world are looking for a research partner for their projects, they may look to Finland and Academy Professor Anu Wartiovaara.
-A research group head at the University of Helsinki, Wartiovaara is a global leader in the study of mitochondrial diseases.
-In her profession, she enjoys investigating the progression of rare diseases and the causes underlying them.
+A research group head at the University of Helsinki, Wartiovaara is a global leader in the

 “This really is extremely interesting work,” Wartiovaara sums up.